MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 ### Why do I see Dataverse plan in select Microsoft 365 subscriptions?
 Is this related to Dataverse for Teams?

 No. A limited set of Dataverse capabilities were recently added to Microsoft 365 licenses to support service capabilities available (for example, Microsoft Project).
 A standalone Power Apps, Power Automate, or Power Virtual Agents plan is still needed to run apps/flows/bots with Dataverse.
-Review the [Project Service description](https://docs.microsoft.com/office365/servicedescriptions/project-online-service-description/project-online-service-description) for more details on the feature.
+Review the [Common Data Service capabilities with Microsoft 365 licenses](/power-platform/admin/pricing-billing-skus#common-data-service-capabilities-with-microsoft-365-licenses) for more details on the feature.

 > [!NOTE]
 > There is a service plan called *Dataverse for Teams* that is related to the Dataverse for Teams capabilities.